PrefectHQ/prefect/docs/guides/deployment/auto-infra.md

 # Automatic infrastructure provisioning

-You can use Prefect to automatically provision infrastructure on your cloud provider of choice for use with a [push work pool](/guides/deployment/push-work-pools/) on Prefect cloud.
+In this guide, you'll learn how to use Prefect to automatically provision infrastructure on your cloud provider of choice.

+Currently, with Prefect Cloud you can provision infrastructure for use with an AWS ECS or Google Cloud Run [push work pool](/guides/deployment/push-work-pools/).

 Push work pools in Prefect Cloud simplify the setup and management of the infrastructure necessary to run your flows.
+However, setting up infrastructure on your cloud provider can still be a time-consuming process.
+Prefect can dramatically simplify this process by automatically provisioning the necessary infrastructure for you.

-Use the `prefect work-pool create` CLI command to automatically provision your serverless cloud resources and set up your Prefect workspace and to use a new push pool.
+We'll use the `prefect work-pool create` CLI command with the `--provision-infra` flag to automatically provision your serverless cloud resources and set up your Prefect workspace to use a new push pool.

 ## Prerequisites